-Cloud Shell is globally distributed across multiple Google Cloud Platform regions.
-When you first connect to Cloud Shell, you'll automatically be assigned the closest available geographical region.
-You cannot pick your own region but in the event that Cloud Shell doesn't pick the closest region, Cloud Shell tries to migrate your Cloud Shell VM to a closer region when your Cloud Shell VM isn't in use.
+Cloud Shell is globally distributed across multiple Google Cloud regions.
+When you first connect to Cloud Shell, you are automatically assigned to the closest available region.
+You can't pick your own region and if Cloud Shell doesn't pick the closest region, Cloud Shell tries to migrate your Cloud Shell VM to a closer region when your Cloud Shell VM isn't in use.

 To view your current region, run the following command from a Cloud Shell session:

-The Cloud Shell container image is updated weekly to ensure prepackaged tools are kept up to date.
-This means Cloud Shell always comes with the latest versions of Cloud SDK, Docker, and all its other utilities.
+The Cloud Shell container image is updated weekly to keep prepackaged tools up to date.
+This means Cloud Shell always comes with the latest versions of Cloud SDK, Docker, and its other utilities.

 When you set up a Cloud Shell session, you get a regular Unix user account with a username based on your email address.
 With this access, you have full root privileges on your allocated VM and can even run sudo commands, if you need to.